miker704/Strife/patches2.md

     - Backed up unused server settings modal with server update name button and without the snack bar.
     - Replaced channel.channel name as the place holder with newchannelname state variable for place holder in channel settings.
     - Replaced placeholder for server name in server settings modal.
+    - Added error shaking animation for channel settings that will shaking the modal when attempting to exit the modal if the channel name state is changed without saving it.

 ## Backend Changes